danintel/sawtooth-faq/sawtooth.rst

 * Fabric has "endorsing peers" and ordering services to pre-process transactions.
 Sawtooth has a validator that handles everything from validating the transactions and distributing the transaction to peer nodes
 * Fabric stores data in a leveldb or couchdb, with a separate ledger per channel.
 Sawtooth stores all data in a central lmdb database with each transaction family using a separate address prefix.
 * Fabric has multiple components, including Orderers, Peers, CAs, CouchDB, adn Tools.
 Sawtooth has the Sawtooth Validator and a Transaction Processor for each Transaction Family.
 The Validator's REST API communicates with a client
+* Sawtooth is easier to use than Fabric (which needs a team to deploy)

 Based on
 https://www.skcript.com/svr/hyperledger-fabric-to-sawtooth